antvis/G2/site/docs/manual/introduction/what-is-g2.en.md

 ## Mark

-**mark**It is the smallest visual unit in G2.
+**Mark**It is the smallest visual unit in G2.
 All charts in G2 are composed of different markers.

 ```js | ob
 (() => {